-6.2 (W Quirks-2) Again, another instance of peculiarity and sensitivity arising from fancy wavelet construction is illustrated by the phenom- ena appear in the blow-ups of BO35O.
-The blow-ups here con- verge poorly and incline with opposite slopes 04 6.3 (Heisenberg) The Heisenberg uncertainty relation and the modulation versus shift property (adapted from Bracewell 1986).
-The property helps significantly in possible adaptations of wavelets for the purpose of modeling water wave physics 05 6.4 (Adap-Simu) The time-frequency distributions of a parabolic chirp with adap- tion of the carrier frequency parameter $\omega_0$ .
-In generally the adaptation yields a more concise distribution and a better cov- erage of frequency range 12 6.5 (Adap-Erfc) The parameter $\omega_0$ is a representative character of the Morlet wavelet time-frequency window kernel and intrinsically is re- lated to the measure of the quantity of the carrier frequency.
+6.2 (W Quirks-2) Again, another instance of peculiarity and sensitivity arising from fancy wavelet construction is illustrated by the phenomena appear in the blow-ups of BO35O.
+The blow-ups here converge poorly and incline with opposite slopes 104 6.3 (Heisenberg) The Heisenberg uncertainty relation and the modulation versus shift property (adapted from Bracewell 1986).
+The property helps significantly in possible adaptations of wavelets for the purpose of modeling water wave physics.
+6.4 (Adap-Simu) The time-frequency distributions of a parabolic chirp with adaption of the carrier frequency parameter ω_0 .
+In generally the adaptation yields a more concise distribution and a better coverage of frequency range 112 6.5 (Adap-Erfc) The parameter ω_0 is a representative character of the Morlet wavelet time-frequency window kernel and intrinsically is related to the measure of the quantity of the carrier frequency.
 It has the physical indication of wave decay tendency.
-A constant $\omega_0$ does not adhere to water waves of a board range of scale.
-13 6.6 (Adap-Wave) The time-frequency distributions with and without adaption of the carrier frequency parameter using a water wave signal gen- erated by wind in a laboratory tank .
+A constant ω_0 does not adhere to water waves of a board range of scale 113 6.6 (Adap-Wave) The time-frequency distributions with and without adaption of the carrier frequency parameter using a water wave signal generated by wind in a laboratory tank.
 The assumed adaptation mainly adjusts the decay coefficients toward a mild decline for low-frequency part.
-Here we see less smearing for the main frequency band 14 7.1 (WC-2 ) The wavelet coherences between surface wave and aqueous flow at various measurement depthes using three different data lengthes: 1024, 2048, and 4096-point Note the well consis- tency and behavior among curves 29 7.2 (FC-2 ) The Fourier spectral coherences between the wave and aqueous flow for the same set of data as that of the wavelet coherences Note the extreme variation for all the curves.
-30 7.3 (FC-2 13plus ) The Fourier coherences using a data length of 9126-point for two different spectral segmentation lengthes of 256 and 1024 points It is seen that extremely lengthy data may possibly yield a similar distribution curve as that of the wavelet coherence.
-31 7.4 (WC-Stokes) The wavelet wave-current coherences at several depthes for two Stokes waves with wave steepness of $0.06 (top)$ and $0.30 (bottom)$ for a data length of 1024 points - some prominent physics here may involve: (1) the band distribution and degree of separation, (2) the coherent level for individual band at indi- vidual depth, (3) the tendency or the phenomena attributed to the side-band instability or nonlinear effect of water waves 13 32 7.5 (FC-Stokes) The Fourier spectral coherences for the same data as in the last figure (7.4 (WC-Stokes)) (FFT parameters are labeled in the figure) - Can we infer anything?
-33
+Here we see less smearing for the main frequency band.
+114 7.1 (WC-2 ^{10,11,12}) The wavelet coherences between surface wave and aqueous flow at various measurement depthes using three different data lengthes: 1024, 2048, and 4096-point Note the well consistency and behavior among aurices.
+120 7.2 (FC-2 ^{10,11,12}) tency and behavior among curves 7.3 (FC-2 13 plus) The Fourier coherences using a data length of 9126-point for two different spectral segmentation lengthes of 256 and 1024 points It is seen that extremely lengthy data may possibly yield 131 7.4 (WC-Stokes) The wavelet wave-current coherences at several depthes for two Stokes waves with wave steepness of 0.06 (top) and 0.30 (bottom) for a data length of 1024 points - some prominent physics here may involve: (1) the band distribution and degree of separation, (2) the coherent level for individual band at individual depth, (3) the tendency or the phenomena attributed to the side-band instability or nonlinear effect of water waves 132 7.5 (FC-Stokes) The Fourier spectral coherences for the same data as in the last figure (7.4 (wc-Stokes)) (FFT parameters are labeled in the figure) - Can we infer anything?
+133